 1. Take the amount due and divide it in half.

-For example.
-If your mortgage or rent is $1,000 per month, set aside $500 each paycheck (assuming you’re paid biweekly or bimonthly).
+Let’s start with your mortgage (or rent) .
+If pay $1,000 per month, set aside $500 each paycheck (assuming you’re paid biweekly or bimonthly).
 That number feels much less overwhelming when it’s split in half.

-2. When each paycheck arrives, move that amount of money to a separate account than the one you use to pay your bills.
+2. When each paycheck arrives, transfer that amount of money to a separate account than the one you use to pay your bills.

-Keeping with the mortgage/rent example, $500 is moved each paycheck to a separate account.
+Keeping with the mortgage/rent example, move $500 each paycheck to a separate savings account.
 This is so that the money stays “earmarked” for the intended bill.
 You don’t want to accidentally spend the money you’re saving.

 3. When it’s time to pay the bill, transfer the money back to your regular account and pay the bill.